Mountain Grit – Josh Young at Ultra Trail Snowdonia 50K (57) 2025

 🎯 Objective

-To complete a brutally technical 57 km mountain ultra with over 3,400 m of elevation gain—navigating three major climbs, extreme gradients, and emotional lows to reach the finish line with the support of his crew and brother.
+To complete a brutally technical 57 km mountain Ultra Trail Snowdonia with over 3,400 m of elevation gain—navigating three major climbs, extreme gradients, and emotional lows to reach the finish line with the support of his crew and brother.

 🏃 Athlete Profile – Josh Young